In particular, every effort is made to support and empower students with diverse learning needs.

 1At the time of publication, the details in this section were correct.
 You should check the relevant website for current allowances and eligibility requirements.

-If you have any concerns regarding payment of school fees or charges, you are encouraged to discuss these with the principal of your child’s school.
+If you have any concerns regarding payment of school fees or charges, you are encouraged to promptly discuss these with the principal of your child’s school.
 Where appropriate, you will be able to make alternative payment arrangements.
+Catholic primary schools in some dioceses have formal fee concession policies for families of students experiencing financial hardship.
 It is not helpful to ignore notices of request for payment.

 Interpreting and translating services